uonline/uonline/README.md

 * Clone the repo.
 * Install packages: `npm install`
 * Fetch submodules: `git submodule init`, `git submodule update`
-* Initialize database: `./init.coffee --migrate-tables --unify-export --test-monsters --optimize-tables`
+* Initialize database: `./init.coffee --migrate-tables --unify-export --monsters --optimize-tables`
-* If you need to add an admin: `./add-admin.coffee username password`
+* If you need to add an admin: `./add-admin.coffee`

 How to run